hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

     force: Array
 ```

-We define two functions to set up the initial conditions: one for the positions and one for the velocities.
+We implement two functions to set up the initial conditions: one for the positions and one for the velocities.
 The `initialize_position` function distributes the atoms on a square lattice in the 2D box, so that each atom is equidistant to its nearest neighbors.